clinton-hall/nzbToMedia/README.md

 		Email_Pass=

 	ix.
-Enter your email subject in quotes.
+Enter your email subject, in single quotes.

 		Use <status> to add 'completed'/'failed'